Uniform integrability

 In mathematics, uniform integrability is an important concept in real analysis, functional analysis and measure theory, and plays a vital role in the theory of martingales.

-Uniform integrability is also known as equi-integrability.

 Measure-theoretic definition

-Uniform integrability is an extension to the notion of a family of functions being dominated in $L_1$ which is central in dominated convergence.
+Uniform integrability is an extension to the notion of a family of functions being dominated in $L^1$ which is central in dominated convergence.

 Several textbooks on real analysis and measure theory use the following definition: